asolis/Annotate/README.md

-## Welcome to the vivaVideo project

-**VivaVideo** is a base project to create your own C++ video-based OpenCV algorithms.

-Enclosed in this project you will find the **vivalib** framework.
-The **vivaVideo** project uses the concurrent **vivalib** framework to process video or image sequences and generate video outputs of your algorithm.

-The **vivalib** framework uses the C++11 multithreading support to process video or image sequences in parallel.
- The framework implements multithreading in a transparent way for the user, this allows the user to focus only in the computer vision task.
+## Annotate is a multiple object ground truth annotation tool using polygons.

+The Annotate tool allows you to create your video sequence annotations using representations such as, rectangles, rotated rectangles and polygons.
+It generates a text file with the annotations for each frame following a simple CSV format.

+Among the possible applications Annotate could be useful for creating ground truth for:

+1. Pedestrian, people or re-identification datasets
+2. Upper body, face or other human parts or annotations
+3. Object detection datasets
+4. Object tracking datasets

+In general, any project where a polygonal representation of your target is needed, Annotate will help to create it.

+The Annotate tool can also provide a prediction for target positions to help annotating large datasets.
+Currently, it uses our [sKCF](https://github.com/asolis/vivaTracker) tracking algorithm to predict the target's new location.

-For more detailed information reefer to the project's  [wiki](https://github.com/asolis/vivaVideo/wiki).
+For more detailed information and examples of how to use reefer to the project's  [wiki](https://github.com/asolis/Annotate/wiki).